fcapuano/homeassistant_petkit_repository/README.md

 > 2. At the top, click on Family Management and then on the Create a family button and follow the instructions.
 > 3. Once finished, click the Add family member button.
 > 4. Add your second Petkit account that you will have created beforehand and will be used by the Home Assistant Petkit integration.

+## Available languages

+This integration is available in the following languages:

+- English

 ## Contributions are welcome!